-This management information circular (the "Circular") dated as of April 11, 2023 and accompanying form of proxy are furnished in connection with the solicitation, by management of Altius Renewable Royalties Corp. ("we", "us", "our", the "Company" or "ARR"), of proxies to be used at the annual general meeting of the holders (the "Shareholders") of common shares ("Common Shares") of the Company (the "Meeting") referred to in the accompanying Notice of Annual Meeting (the "Notice") to be held on May 24, 2023 at 3:00 p.m.
-(ET) for the purposes set forth in the Notice.
-The Meeting will be held in a virtual only format, which will be conducted via live audio webcast.
-Shareholders will not be able to attend the Meeting in person.
+This management information circular (the "Circular") dated as of April 8, 2024 and accompanying form of proxy are furnished in connection with the solicitation, by management of Altius Renewable Royalties Corp. ("we", "us", "our", the "Company" or "ARR"), of proxies to be used at the annual and special meeting of the holders (the "Shareholders") of common shares ("Common Shares") of the Company (the "Meeting") referred to in the accompanying Notice of Annual Meeting (the "Notice") to be held on May 22, 2024 at 11:00 am (ET) for the purposes set forth in the Notice.
+The Meeting will be held in a hybrid format, with the virtual meeting being conducted via live audio webcast.
+Shareholders will be able to attend the Meeting in person.
 A summary of the information shareholders will need to attend the Meeting online is provided below.
 See "Voting Information" below.